University at Buffalo · Department of Philosophy

 Classical bust of Aristotle

-What Is Applied Ontology
+What Is ‘Applied Ontology’?

-In the 1970s, as large information systems were developed independently, they framed data differently and could not work together—even when built for the same purpose.
-Applied ontology emerged to solve this problem of semantic interoperability—combining philosophical clarity about meaning with technical methods for structuring definitions and data.
+When large information systems were first developed in the 1970s, they used incompatible data structures.
+This meant that they could not work together—even when they were built for the same purpose.
+Applied ontology emerged to address this challenge, combining philosophical clarity about meanings with technical methods for structuring definitions and data.
+As technology advanced, the need for such interoperability only grew—with the rise of AI, large-scale data integration, and global collaboration.

-The need for such interoperability has only grown with AI, data integration, and global collaboration.
-Applied ontology builds a common language that allows unrelated systems and disciplines to work together.
+Applied ontology now provides a common language that allows unrelated systems and disciplines to work together.

 You encounter ontology-driven systems every day: the iPhone’s Siri, integration of Human Genome Project data, linked web content, product recommendations, and semantics-aware search all rely on ontological frameworks to make data coherent and usable.